 Field Identification Tips for Crows and Ravens

 When you see a large, black corvid in the field, it can initially be difficult to determine if it is an American crow or a common raven.
 Casual observation may not be enough to puzzle out which bird it is, particularly if you are in an area where their ranges overlap, but a closer look can reveal significant differences.
-First, watch the bird's behavior, and choose the appropriate clues to focus on – if the bird is flying, study the tail shape, wings and flight pattern, but if the bird is perched, listen for calls and note more body shape characteristics.
+First, watch the bird's behavior, and choose the appropriate clues to focus on – if the bird is flying, study the tail shape, wings and flight pattern.
+If the bird is perched, listen for calls and note more body shape characteristics.
 Telling the birds apart if they are seen together is a simple matter, as the size difference between the species will be obvious.

 It is not always possible to determine whether a large, black corvid is an American crow or a common raven, but using different opportunities to try can be a great chance to sharpen your bird identification skills.